 Avoid the Following

-Caffeine increases cortisol (stress hormone) and lactate, elevated levels of which are linked to anxiety[i].
+Caffeine increases cortisol (stress hormone) and lactate, elevated levels of which are linked to anxiety.
 It also depletes vitamins & minerals that are important for brain function and contributes to insomnia.
 Examples of caffeine-containing foods include cola, energy drinks, coffee, chocolate, and tea.

 Refined Sugars and Starches

-Eating refined sugars and starches creates spikes and crashes in blood sugar that is associated with depression.
+Eating refined sugars and starches creates spikes and crashes in blood sugar that are associated with depression.
 It also creates inflammation in the brain and body.
 Foods to avoid include cake, cookies, crackers, cereal, juice, white bread, white rice, and white potatoes.